Queen of Sierra Leone: The Crown and Honours

-Within the Commonwealth realms, the monarch is deemed the "fount of honour".
+Within Commonwealth realms, the monarch is deemed the "fount of honour".
 Similarly, the monarch, as Sovereign of Sierra Leone, conferred awards and honours in Sierra Leone in her name.
 Most of them were awarded on the advice of "Her Majesty's Sierra Leone Ministers".

 The Crown and the Defence Force

 The Governor-General was the Commander-in-Chief of Sierra Leone.

 The Crown sat at the pinnacle of the Sierra Leonean Defence Force.
 It was reflected in the Sierra Leonean Military Forces, which were known as "Royal Sierra Leone Military Forces".
 The prefix "Royal" was dropped when the Sierra Leonean monarchy was abolished.